Working from home offers tons of sustainability benefits.

 1. Use Eco-Friendly Office Supplies

-Did you know that the average office worker generates about 2 pounds of waste every day?
-Fortunately, today's products can help improve our efficiency.
+According to the EPA, the average office worker generates about 2 pounds of waste every day.
+Fortunately, eco-friendly office supplies can help!

 Paperless Notebooks

-Rocketbook is our favorite!
-It looks and feels like a regular notebook, but is erasable and reusable.
+It looks and feels like a regular notebook but is erasable and reusable.

 A good pen is essential for any office worker.
 However, throwing away plastic pens can harm the environment.